How to Get a Bigger Butt (4 Types of Glute Exercises)

 OK, so you have a list of some of the best glute exercises around.
 What now?

-Here are a few guidelines:
+Here are some guidelines:

 2. If you’re under a time crunch, prioritize thrust/bridge (upper and lower glute maximus) and hip abduction movements (gluteus medius and minimus); this combination allows for the most well-rounded glute development